Hi and Welcome!

 We're not the attraction, you are.
 The evening is really about you and your music.
 We'll get up and introduce you and tell everyone where the bathroom is, but after that you're in control.
 We encourage you to tell stories or jokes or hand out candy.
 You can invite a friend up on stage to sit in or you can walk around and sing to the audience members individually, whatever you want.
 Usually the night has two sets, with a break for you to mingle with your fans.
 Be sure to bring CD's and T-shirts to sell.
 We give away hot dogs, but eat early 'cause sometimes we run out.

 We're not a PR company.
-We have an email list (currently about 500 people) to whom we send out 2-3 notices for each show.
+We have an email list (currently about 900 people) to whom we send out 2-3 notices for each show.
 And that's about it.
 We count on you and your own publicity to help bring in your audience.
 Feel free to tell everyone who will listen that you are performing at the Wyldwood.
 You obviously know the web address - spread the word.

 We don't even know what a rider is.
 Actually, we do.
-One of us worked at a luxury hotel for eleven years and had to deal with riders that were 30-40 pages long.
+We've both worked at luxury hotels and had to deal with riders that were 30-40 pages long.
 We're a house in the countryside.
 If you want something special, ask nicely and we'll do our best.
 We're pretty sure we didn't need to include this paragraph, but we did, just in case.
 If it isn't obvious yet, we don't make a penny off of these shows, we don't get a cut, we don't get a kick back, no one underwrites or sponsors us.
 We believe that music was born in the home and around a campfire among small groups of people who were desperately clinging to each other for survival.
 We believe music and songs sound better and there is a stronger connection between artist and audience in a tiny venue.
 Big venues to us are more about being in a crowd and standing in line for beer and we do ACL every year and we love it.
 But the Wyldwood Shows are about giving another human being, the artist, a chance to speak their mind, to sing their heart out, and to express to the rest of us what it is that makes that human being unique.